telerik/maui-docs/controls/datagrid/columns/column-types/toggle-column.md

 ---
 title: Toggle Row Details Column
 page_title: .NET MAUI DataGrid Documentation - Toggle Row Details Column
-description: Learn more about Toggle Row Details Column which allows you to show and hode the row details in the DataGrid control.
+description: Learn more about Toggle Row Details Column which allows you to show and hide the row details in the DataGrid control.
 position: 7
 slug: datagrid-columns-toggle-column
 ---